Meet Jewish Gateways Participant Adrianne Bank

 Several years later my son David invited me to join him and my grandson Isaac for High Holiday services in a big white tent at the Jewish Community Center.
 The services welcomed "wondering and wandering Jews."
 I was hooked.
 Finally I had found what I was looking for: a rabbi and a group of people interested in exploring those “meaning-of-life“ questions, drawing on thousands of years of Jewish wisdom as a resource.

 I talked with Rabbi Bridget about expanding Jewish Gateways into a year-round community that would learn and connect and celebrate together.
 We started holding meetings in my home and my garden and found more people who wanted to explore their personal Jewish pathways in an open, welcoming, nonjudgemental setting.
-We formed various working groups and a Steering Council, began to figure out how to create this new sort of community, and I think, a number of years later, we are on our way.
+We formed various working groups and a Board of Directors, began to figure out how to create this new sort of community, and I think, a number of years later, we are on our way.

 I'm also part of a Jewish Gateways book club focused on issues related to Islam and to refugees.
 And as ofen as possible I participate in demonstrations about these issues, such as vigils at the Bay Area's ICE facility in Richmond.